Genetic incompatibility: Mice

-Sympatric Color Morphs
+Sympatric color morphs

 Genetic color polymorphisms are genetically defined color forms between animals of the same species.
 For the most part, color morphs within a population can interbreed without any issues.
 However, evidence shows that in certain cases, the viability of interbred color morph offspring is drastically lower than those that present the same color.
 While coloration is the most pronounced exhibition of a certain phenotype as individuals can be easily and quickly differentiated to the human eye, there are other factors that may be affected but not as easily identified.

-Gouldian Finches
+Gouldian finches

 A group of researchers investigated how the survival rates of offspring of Erythrura Gouldiae (Gouldian finch) are impacted when the mating pair have genes for different colors.
 They bred both pure and mixed pairs of the finches (in this species the gene for producing a red-headed finch is dominant to the one that produces a black headed finch).
 After incubation, eggs that were produced from mixed pairs were 34.3% less likely to hatch compared to those that were produced from pure pairs.
 The mixed-pair offspring that did survive the incubation stage were still at a disadvantage, being burdened with a 32.1% increase in mortality between the time that they hatched and 60 days after (during which time they were still in the care of parents).
 Even after becoming independent, the offspring mortality of mixed pairs was still higher.
 Specifically the rate of mortality of daughters from mixed-genotypes was much higher.